Is it time to invest in a brand-new bed? Has mattress removal been on your mind for some time now?

 5. Body Heat and Temperature Management

-While memory foam mattress options like those from Tuft & Needle and Nectar are excellent in reducing motion transfer, they have issues with heat control.
-Whether you’ve got multiple foam layers, like with the Nectar mattress or just two layers as with the Tuft and Needle option, all foams tend to hold onto heat.
+While mattress type options like those from Tuft and Needle and Nectar are excellent in reducing motion transfer, they have issues with heat control.
+Whether you’ve got three layers of foam, like with the Nectar mattress or just two layers as with the Tuft and Needle option, all foams tend to hold onto heat.

 The good news is that various mattress providers today do take extra precautions to keep you from feeling too warm when you go to bed at night.
 Nectar uses its cooling gel infusion in the top foam layers to help eliminate excess warmth.

-On the other hand, Tuft and Needle infuses its layers with graphite to help pull heat away from the body and keep you cool.
-There’s also a gel infusion on top of that and open-cell technology within the proprietary foam layers that maintain the cooling effect.
+On the other hand, Tuft and Needle mattress construction are infused with graphite to help pull heat away from the body and keep you cool.
+There’s also a gel infused on top of that and open-cell technology within the proprietary foam layers that maintain the cooling effect.
+These gel beads work wonders to enhance the temperature regulation of the material.
 The combined layers of foam come together to create a very unique experience for people who want all the benefits of memory foam, minus the heat problem.

-Winner: If you’re looking for a memory foam mattress with a good level of edge support and fantastic heat regulation, then the Tuft and Needle could be an instant winner for you.
+Winner: If you’re looking for a memory foam mattress that is infused with graphite, has a good level of edge or support core and fantastic heat regulation, then the Tuft and Needle could be an instant winner for you.

 It’s easy to get carried away focusing on things like pressure relief and edge support when you’re choosing the perfect mattress.
 However, you’ll also need to think about the kind of customer experience you’re going to get, too.

-An important thing to note is that many memory foam mattress options will come with an annoying and somewhat off-putting smell.
-The odor that comes with your mattress is called off-gassing.
+An important thing to note is that many foam mattresses options will come with an annoying and somewhat off-putting mattress smell.
+The odor that comes with your mattress is called off gassing.
 This happens when the mattress is compressed for an extended period of time.
 You can’t always know how long your mattress will stay in a warehouse before it gets to you.
-Hence, it’s difficult to guess how bad that new mattress’s smell is going to be.
+Hence, it’s difficult to guess how bad that new mattress smell is going to be.

-The Nectar beds are compressed and shipped overseas to customers around the world.
+The Nectar beds are compressed and shipped overseas to customers around the world (which needless to say vary in shipping fee).
 You shouldn’t need to wait more than a few days for your mattress to arrive, and the short delivery time should help to reduce the odor.
 Additionally, the Tuft and Needle mattress has a fast shipping process, too.
+You just might want to check its shipping charges.

 One important thing to note is that both mattress brands use the rights reserved CertiPUR-US label.
 This basically means that each bed has been approved to ensure that it doesn’t include any toxic products or chemicals.
 If you’re wondering “are Tuft and Needle mattresses any good?
 Chemical-wise, the answer is a huge yes.

-Winner: Tuft & Needle wins here.
-Tuft & Needle mattresses also feature the rights reserved GreenGuard Gold certification, too, along with an Intertek Clean Air certification.
+Winner: Tuft and Needle wins here.
+Tuft and Needle mattresses generally has a better air circulation system and also feature the rights reserved GreenGuard Gold certification, too, along with an Intertek Clean Air certification.
 Even if your mattress does smell a bit at first, those certifications are sure to give you some peace of mind.

-Crucially, it’s worth noting that warranties, as well as the terms and conditions offered by brands like Tuft & Needle and Nectar, tend to feature a lot of fine print.
+Crucially, it’s worth noting that warranties, as well as the terms and conditions offered by brands like Tuft and Needle and Nectar, tend to feature a lot of fine print.
 For instance, Nectar has a lifetime warranty but it doesn’t apply to natural wear and tear that happens over time.
 On the plus side, this brand gives you a full year trial period, which is a lot more than you’re going to get from any other mattress company.
-The Nectar’s trial period allows you to test your mattress for a full 365 days.
+The Nectar’s product allows you a 365 nights trial, perfect for testing out the mattress construction durability.

-If you’re wondering “how long does Tuft and Needle last?” then taking a look at their own approach to trial period agreements and warranties might help.
-You can get a 100-night trial period with Tuft & Needle, which should be more than enough for most people.
+If you’re wondering “how long does Tuft and Needle last?” then taking a look at their own approach to night trial period agreements and trial warranty might help.
+You can get a 100 nights trial period with Tuft and Needle, which should be more than enough for most people.
 Although the trial period is shorter than Nectar’s, it should give you insight into the kind of comfort this unique memory foam design offers.

-Additionally, Tuft & needle also offers a 10-year warranty, along with free return options if you feel that you need to send you mattress back.
+Additionally, Tuft and Needle also offers a 10 years warranty, along with free returns options if you feel that you need to send you mattress back.
 Overall, you get a fantastic level of customer support from both mattress brands.

 Winner: Nectar’s trial period is definitely a deal-breaker.
-Furthermore, the lifetime warranty offered by Nectar signifies the manufacturer’s confidence in their mattress.
+Furthermore, the lifelong warranty offered by Nectar compared to the competitor’s 10 years signifies the manufacturer’s confidence in their mattress.
+Besides, a longer warranty will be an advantage for you.

 Which Mattress Should You Buy?

-Choosing which mattress to buy from a company like Nectar or Tuft & Needle isn’t always easy.
+Mattress comparison is inevitable when choosing which mattress to buy from a company like Nectar or Tuft and Needle.
+And it’s not always easy.
 There are a lot of factors to consider.
-Questions to answer such as “which layers are going to give you the best pressure relief and support?” or “what kind of memory foam is best for your sleeping preferences?”
+Questions to answer such as “which layers are going to give you the best pressure relief and support core feature?” or “Is a hi core memory foam best for your sleeping preferences?
+What about the surface area it occupies?”
+Ultimately, mattress reviews can vary.

 Choose the Nectar Mattress if: